GoodBotCo/GoodBotCo.github.io/_posts/2016-09-22-using-postgresql-array-type-with-rails.md

  => true
 ```

-I hope this helps you create better Models for your project, and you don't end up creating a whole `Tags` table, like we were about to do for one of our projects. :)

-As they say, *a little knowledge is dangerous*.
+I hope this helps you create Database schemas for your project, and you don't end up creating a whole new `Tags` table, like we were about to do for one of our projects, before we found out that was possible.
+As they say, *a little knowledge is dangerous*. :)

 Happy Postgresing!